deepsm007/tools/rh-pre-commit/README.md

 ### Updating pre-commit.com style hooks

-**NOTE:** This does not update the tools in this repo, this is like running [pre-commit autoupdate](https://pre-commit.com/#updating-hooks-automatically)
+**Note:** This does not update the tools in this repo, this is like running [pre-commit autoupdate](https://pre-commit.com/#updating-hooks-automatically)

 To update the global pre-commit.com style hooks and the ones defined